PTegmark/Scratch-GANPaint/README.md

 This needs to be fixed.
 You will need the GAN Paint extension to function properly in Firefox, Chrome, Safari, and Microsoft Edge (possibly also Internet Explorer and Opera--ask whoever is in charge (presumably Katherine Gallagher) about what browsers the GAN Paint extension needs to function properly in).
 Right now, the SVG images in question do display properly in Firefox though, I can guarantee that much.

-You will also need to ensure that the GAN Paint extension also functions properly in Google Chrome and Microsoft Edge, and you might also want it to work in Internet Explorer and Opera as well.
+I have not tested the GAN Paint extension in Chrome, Microsoft Edge, Internet Explorer, or Opera, so I don't know how well the extension currently works in those browsers.

 * On the [GAN Paint website](http://gandissect.res.ibm.com/ganpaint.html?project=churchoutdoor&layer=layer4), the main image is visibly shaded as the user drags their mouse over it.
 Currently, however, the ganpaint field in Scratch does not do so.
 So, if you have time, this should be implemented in the ganpaint field.
 To accomplish this, you will probably need to add code to the functions "Blockly.FieldGANPaint.prototype.onMouseDown" and "Blockly.FieldGANPaint.prototype.onMouseMove" in the file "scratch-blocks/core/field-ganpaint.js".